apple/ml-sage-dialog-gen/README.md

 ## Model checkpoint

-The model checkpoint will be released soon.
+The model checkpoint can be found at [huggingface hub](https://huggingface.co/apple/sage-ft-mixtral-8x7b)

 ## Getting Started